Maximum Welfare Allocations under Quantile Valuations: Model

 \section{Model}

 We shall use $[t]=\{1,\cdots, t\}$ for any $t\in \mathbb{Z}_+$.

 We consider a setting with a set of agents $N$ s.t. $|N|=n$ and a set of items $M$, s.t. $|M|=m$.
 Each agent $i\in N$ has a valuation function $v_i$ over $M$.
+We shall assume that for all $i\in N$ and $g\in M$ $v_i(g)\geq 0$, that is, all our items are {\em goods}.
+We shall use the terms ``items'' and ``goods'' interchangeably.
+Further, we refer to a subset of items as a {\em bundle}.

-Informally, a valuation function is $\tau$ quantile valuation, for $\tau\in[0,1]$, if the value assigned to a bundle $S\subseteq M$\footnote{we refer to a subset of items as a {\em bundle}} is determined by the $\tau$ quantile of the distribution of item values in $S$.
-We now provide a formal definition of this valuation class.
+Informally, a valuation function is a $\tau$ \textit{quantile valuation}, for $\tau\in[0,1]$, if the value assigned to a bundle $B\subseteq M$ is determined by the $\tau$ quantile of the distribution of item values in $B$.

-\begin{definition}[Quantile Valuations] Given a set of indivisible items $M$, we say that $v_i:2^M\rightarrow \mathbb{R}$ is a $\tau$ quantile for $\tau_i\in [0,1]$, if for any subset $S\subseteq M$, we have that \end{definition}
+\begin{definition}[Quantile Valuations] Given a set of indivisible items $M$, we say that $v_i:2^M\rightarrow \mathbb{R}$ is a $\tau_i$ quantile for $\tau_i\in [0,1]$, if for any subset $B\subseteq M$, we have that \end{definition}